shopware/docs/guides/plugins/themes/add-assets-to-theme.md

 <img src="{{ asset('/assets/your-image.png', 'theme') }}">
 ```

-In SCSS you can link to the asset like the following:
+In SCSS, you can link to the asset like the following:

 ```css
 body {